RobinSchmidt/RS-MET/ReadMe.md

 #### ToDo

 - Maybe make a section about ToolChain (with 2nd order headline) with some screenshots.
 They could be stored in a discussion thread in the GitHub repo in order to not bloat the repo itself.
+Explain how ToolChain it self can be viewed as a semi-modular synthesizer by letting the modules in different slots talk to one another via the modulation system.
+ToolChain has modules that can be used like full blown (effect- or instrument-) plugins in their own right but it has also simpler modules that make most sense in combination with other modules (like filters, oscillators, envelope generators, etc.).
+Explain the ideas and concepts behind this.

 - In the "Repository Structure" explain the dependencies.
 I already do to some extent but only partially.
 Explain it more fully for ToolChain and the TestsRosicandRapt project.
 Maybe use a